FanmingL/Recurrent-Offpolicy-RL/readme.md

 ```

 ## Visualizing Results
 We use [SmartLogger](https://github.com/FanmingL/SmartLogger) for log management.
-You can find the training logs in the logfile.
+You can find the training logs in the directory named `logfile`.
 The most straightforward way to view the training process is to use TensorBoard:
 ```bash
 tensorboard --logdir=./logfile
 ```